 “Parent Info” is a comprehensive, free resource for schools covering a range of safeguarding topics and information about apps and when they are updated etc. The content is updated by CEOP (Child Exploitation & Online Protection Centre).

-Safer Internet Day - click HERE for additional advice and support online
+Safer Internet Day - our annual event with additional advice and support online all year

 Net aware: Parents review kids’ social networks, apps & games

 Netware is a parents’ guide to the social networks children and young people use.
 Click HERE to access

 We regularly host Parent Workshops led by Cheshire Police to support parents concerned about social media problems and online security.